 User Experience is not something that came out of thin air, but rather came as naturally as ideas to us.

 It wasn’t anything premeditated but developed with the evolution of technology and the world in general.
-Today, almost by 2,38,000 designers across 1,29,000 companies in the US only have sought a career in UX design.
+Today, almost 2,38,000 designers across 1,29,000 companies in the US have sought a career in UX design.

 As the need for user experience emerged over the years, the demand for experienced and exemplary UX designers by the commercial companies skyrocketed.
 In fact, concrete proof of this exponential popularity is the list of the 25 highest-paying entry-level jobs 2019 by Glassdoor, where the UX designer job category is in 6th position.

 Look at this graph depicting the average salary of a fresher.

 Moreover, according to a source, there were over 24,000 job openings for the User Experience Designer job profile on Glassdoor in 2018 for the US only, something that is projected to rise by 22% in the coming ten years.
 This makes it an important point for aspirants to think of pursuing UX careers in 2021.

 What is UX Design?

 In the eloquent words, UX design is something encompassing all aspects of the end-users’ interaction with a company, its services, and its products.
 User experience design service is not only fungible with usability and user interface but constitutes other areas as well.

 This process undertakes the measures required in developing products and services rendering pleasing and meaningful experiences to the users and customers by seamlessly integrating aspects such as usability, branding, design, and functionality, among others.
-In fact, for the success of a mobile app, UX design has emerged as essentiality.
+In fact, for the success of a mobile app, UX design has emerged as essential.